Canon de 12 Gribeauval: History

 The Gribeauval system, and the Canon de 12, was first used for major operations in the American Revolutionary War, in Jean-Baptiste Donatien de Vimeur, comte de Rochambeau's French expeditionary corps, from 1780 to late 1782, and especially at the Siege of Yorktown in 1781.
 The system had been adopted by the French army on 15 October 1765 but kept secret from foreign powers and conservative officers of the French Royal Army.
-The system included 4-, 8- and 12-pounder field pieces, the Obusier de 6 pouces Gribeauval (6-inch howitzer) and the 1-pounder light cannon.
+The system included 4-, 8- and 12-pounder field pieces, the Obusier de 6 pouces Gribeauval (6-inch howitzer), and the 1-pounder light cannon.
 In the event, the 1-pounder was quickly abandoned.
 The Canon de 12 Gribeauval was used extensively during the French Revolutionary Wars and the Napoleonic Wars.

 The Gribeauval system supplanted a system established in 1732 by Florent-Jean de Vallière.
 The earlier system lacked a howitzer and its cannons were difficult to maneuver on the battlefield.
 These disadvantages became manifest during the War of the Austrian Succession and the Seven Years' War.
 Despite this, the army's chief artillery officer Joseph Florent Vallière rigidly opposed upgrades to his father's system.
-Stubborn resistance by Vallière and other reactionaries held back full adoption of the new system until 1776.
+Stubborn resistance by Vallière and other reactionaries held back the full adoption of the new system until 1776.
 Gribeauval designed lighter gun barrels and the carriages, so that his cannons were about half the weight of the Vallière pieces.
 Other innovations were an elevating screw, a calibrated rear gunsight and interchangeable parts for gun carriages.

 Napoleon determined to replace the 8-pounders with a larger proportion of 12-pounders.
 In 1803 with the Year XI system, France began to cast new 6-pounder and 12-pounder cannons and 5½-inch and 6⅓-inch howitzers.
 By 1809 the new system was only partly established.
 In 1829 France adopted the Valée system which reduced the calibers of field artillery to 8- and 12-pound cannons and 24-pound and 6-inch howitzers.
 All batteries were organized with four cannons and two howitzers.
 Mobility was increased by standardizing limber sizes so that 8-pounders and 24-pound howitzers used the smaller limber while 12-pounders and 6-inch howitzers used the larger limber.
 The gunners no longer had to walk beside the guns; instead they rode into action while sitting atop the limbers.